-For cases of sexual harassment, stalking, and violence, if the basis of the appeal is the Title IX Coordinator, investigators, or Hearing Officer/Hearing Body had a conflict of interest or bias for or against charged students or complainants generally or the specific charged student, student organization, or complainant that affected the outcome, and the Appellate Officer accepts the appeal, the charged student, student organization, or complainant, and in specific cases, the Title IX Coordinator, investigators, and Hearing Officer/Hearing Body will be provided a copy of the submitted appeal and permitted up to five (5) days to submit a response to the Appellate Officer, if applicable.
+- For cases of sexual harassment, stalking, and violence, if the basis of the appeal is the Title IX Coordinator, investigators, or Hearing Officer/Hearing Body had a conflict of interest or bias for or against charged students or complainants generally or the specific charged student, student organization, or complainant that affected the outcome, and the Appellate Officer accepts the appeal, the charged student, student organization, or complainant, and in specific cases, the Title IX Coordinator, investigators, and Hearing Officer/Hearing Body will be provided a copy of the submitted appeal and - charged student, student organization, or complainant, and in specific cases, the Title IX Coordinator, investigators, and Hearing Officer/Hearing Body will be provided a copy of the submitted appeal and permitted up to five (5) days to submit a response to the Appellate Officer, if applicable.
 The Appellate Officer may request that the case be remanded for a new investigation, Formal Hearing, or modify the sanction(s).